nearit/Android-SDK/docs/handle-content.md

 ## Foreground content

-To receive foreground contents (e.g. ranging recipes) set a proximity listener with the method
+To receive foreground content (e.g. ranging recipes) set a proximity listener with the method
 ```java
 {
     ...